-ARM is transplanting SCA’s distinctive culture from its current Rozelle location to the heritage Old Teachers’ College building on the University of Sydney’s Camperdown campus.
+ARM has transplanted SCA’s distinctive culture from its original Rozelle site to the heritage Old Teachers’ College building on the University of Sydney’s Camperdown campus.

 Like any thriving arts institution, the Sydney College of the Arts is a place of immersion.
 It’s a place where students work intensively, day and night, seven days a week.

 It’s a community of visual and digital artists learning, experimenting, sharing and exhibiting.

 SCA’s new home, the 1921 Old Teachers’ College building, was designed by architect George McRae, who also designed Sydney’s Queen Victoria Building and St James Station.

 We refitted it to accommodate new and old usages, which involved designing highly customised studios and exhibition spaces.

 We have repurposed the interiors for specific visual art forms including sculpture, print media, screen arts, photomedia, jewellery making, ceramics and painting.

 “Art schools in a city feed the cultural life into cities, they breathe air into it,”